dddware/dyricks/README.md

 # dyricks

-Guitar-chord-augmented song lyrics on a fancy webpage
+UltimateGuitar chords and Genius lyrics on a fancy webpage

 ## Setup